Iameeshan26/Iameeshan26/README.md

 - 🌱 I’m currently learning Machine Learning.
 - 💪 I am good with programming and DSA.
-- 📫 How to reach me: thorough linkedin.
+- 📫 How to reach me: thorough Gmail.
 - 📋 My hobbies are
   - Playing Chess
   - Listening music